adluck/firekyt/replit.md

-✓ Updated all navigation items to support collapsed state with icon-only display and tooltips ✓ Configured user section and admin areas to adapt seamlessly to collapsed mode ✓ Removed underlines from all sidebar navigation links for clean visual appearance ✓ Implemented session expiration system with 15-minute timeout and 14-minute warning dialog ✓ Added 1-minute countdown timer with progress bar and automatic logout functionality ✓ Session manager tracks user activity and extends session automatically on interaction
+✓ Updated all navigation items to support collapsed state with icon-only display and tooltips ✓ Configured user section and admin areas to adapt seamlessly to collapsed mode ✓ Removed underlines from all sidebar navigation links for clean visual appearance ✓ Implemented session expiration system with 15-minute timeout and clean console logging (no browser prompts) ✓ Added 1-minute countdown timer with progress bar and automatic logout functionality ✓ Session manager tracks user activity and extends session automatically on interaction ✓ Fixed dropdown menu transparency issues with solid backgrounds for better visibility ✓ Moved toggle button to sidebar bottom in user controls section for better UX ✓ Implemented dynamic logo system - diamond icon for collapsed state, full logo for expanded ✓ Added new FireKyt diamond-shaped icon for collapsed sidebar branding

 ## User Preferences